 5. Leftover Pasta

-Joanna's tortellini and spring vegetable salad was beautiful — and made from scratch.
-But if you have some pasta, cheese-filled or other, left over from another meal, toss it with your lettuce, vegetables, and a vinaigrette.
+If you have some pasta (cheese-filled or otherwise) left over from another meal, toss it with your lettuce, vegetables, and a vinaigrette.

 How about a panzanella?
 You don't have to get too heavy-handed with the bread, if you don't want to.
 Let the lettuce be the main ingredient, but toss in a few more hunks of bread than you would, say, if you were thinking croutons.
 We recommend toasting them lightly and tossing them separately with some vinaigrette, so they soften up a bit but still have some crunchy edges.